webtechnick/CakePHP-Seo-Plugin/readme.markdown

 * Scrapper Banning administration, complete with honeyPot baiting for scrappers to ban themselves.

 ## Changelog
+* 4.5.1 Fixed a bug where wildcard uri's would match anywhere in the url instead of from the base.
+        /user* would match /users/login as well as /admin/users/login.
+That is not the desired result.
 * 4.5.0 New Seo Canonical gives an SEO the ability to Canonical link any url much like the Seo Title tool
 * 4.4.0 New Seo Status Codes gives an SEO the ability to 410, or any other error code based on URI
 * 4.3.0 SeoHelper::metaTags now takes in an associative array of default meta tags to use (seo tags have priority)